lokesh1586/HILL-CIPHER/README.md

 # HILL CIPHER
-HILL CIPHER
+# reg.no:212224040173
+# Nmae:Lokesh M

-EX.
-NO: 3 AIM:
+# EX.
+NO: 3
+# AIM:
  IMPLEMENTATION OF HILL CIPHER

-## To write a C program to implement the hill cipher substitution techniques.
+ To write a C program to implement the hill cipher substitution techniques.

 ## DESCRIPTION: